-Title IV funds are federal financial assistance in the form of Stafford Loans, Perkins Loans, Parent Loans for Undergraduate Students (PLUS), Pell Grants, Academic Competitiveness Grants, National SMART Grants, Supplemental Educational Opportunity Grants (SEOG), and TEACH Grants.
+Title IV funds are federal financial assistance in the form of Stafford Loans, Perkins Loans, Parent Loans for Undergraduate Students (PLUS), Pell Grants, Supplemental Educational Opportunity Grants (SEOG), and TEACH Grants.
 Federal regulations require the following treatment of Title IV funds when a student withdraws from an institution.
 The federal formula requires a return of the Title IV aid if the student received federal financial assistance as noted above and withdrew on or before completing 60 percent of the enrollment period.
 The percentage of Title IV aid to be returned is equal to the number of days remaining in the enrollment period divided by the number of calendar days in the enrollment period.
-Scheduled breaks of more than four consecutive days are excluded.
-If more than 60 percent of the enrollment period has been completed by the student, no Title IV aid needs to be returned.
+Scheduled breaks of five or more consecutive days are excluded.
+If 60 percent or more of the enrollment period has been completed by the student, no Title IV aid needs to be returned.